 Retroverted Uterus: Causes

-• Pregnancy can stretch pelvic muscles and ligaments.
+Pregnancy can stretch pelvic muscles and ligaments

-• Fibroids or other pelvic growths may alter the shape of the uterus and affect its tilt.
+Fibroids or other pelvic growths may alter the shape of the uterus and affect its tilt

 Retroverted Uterus: Symptoms

-• Many people with a retroverted uterus never experience symptoms.
+Many people with a retroverted uterus never experience symptoms.

-• Painful periods with cramping or pelvic discomfort.
+Painful periods with cramping or pelvic discomfort

-• Lower back pain, especially during menstruation or intercourse.
+Lower back pain, especially during menstruation or intercourse

-• Difficulty using tampons.
+Difficulty using tampons

 Retroverted Uterus: Diagnosis

 Most cases of a retroverted uterus are found during a routine pelvic exam.
-A clinician checks the cervix and the position of the uterus by touch.
-Sometimes the tilted uterus can feel similar to a fibroid, so a rectovaginal exam may be used for better clarity.
+During the examination, the doctor checks the cervix and the position of the uterus by touch.

-An ultrasound, including a transvaginal scan, helps confirm the position and rule out concerns like fibroids or endometriosis.
-Many women first learn about this uterine tilt during early pregnancy scans when the position becomes easier to see.
+An ultrasound, including a transvaginal scan, helps confirm the uterine position and rule out conditions such as fibroids or endometriosis.

 Retroverted Uterus: Treatment and Management